 4) Underwater Museum

-Unfortunately, this museum came after I went to Lanzarote.
+Unfortunately, this museum was created after I went to Lanzarote.
 Such a shame, but the island is amazing!
 I did some snorkeling and diving myself and I found it absolutely worth to travel to.
 Especially when it’s winter.

 Artist Jason deCaires Taylor has created Museo Atlántico, a monumental underwater sculpture park, featuring more than 300 life-size human figures.
 The collection of sculptures is designed to provoke environmental awareness and social change while proving habitat for Ocean creatures.
 The result is a stunning masterpiece.
-To see it you have to have a diving license or you have to settle for this video:
+To see it you have to have a diving license, but settling with this video can be also an option:

 5) Walking on water – Floating Piers